 The collection “I See” by designer Elvira Shipitsina empowers anyone to Speak, Be Seen and Be Heard and is a tribute to the burning power of love.
-Starring Mireia Mendoza Bonnin, the first model with deafblindness on the runway in the history of fashion, the event was held on the opening of Milan Fashion Week by Event SAVO.
+Starring Mireia Mendoza Bonnin, the first model with deafblindness on the runway in the history of fashion, the event was held on the “OPENING MILAN FASHION WEEK” by EVENT SAVÓ.
 The show featured designs by Esh by esh knitted sweaters.

 ABOUT THE BRAND

 Esh by esh is a luxury knitwear brand created by designer Elvira Shipitsina, incorporating natural high-quality yarn blends.